Trump 2020 Budget Raises Military Spending, Cuts Everything Else

 President Trump's 2020 budget isn't just an outline of his government's priorities, Democrats have interpreted it as a declaration of war.

-Putting forth a budget that the Washington Post said would almost certainly result in another shutdown (and possibly a debt-ceiling crisis) later this year, Trump proposed deep cuts to federal agencies and social welfare services, while once again boosting spending for the military, and appropriating more than $8 billion for his wall.
+Putting forth a budget that the Washington Post said would almost certainly result in another shutdown (and possibly a debt-ceiling crisis) later this year, Trump proposed deep cuts to federal agencies and social welfare services, while once again boosting spending for the military, and appropriating $8.6 billion for his wall.

 The budget, which is expected to become a major issue in the 2020 race, calls for a $17 billion reduction in food stamps, and a $22 billion reduction in welfare programs.
 It would cut foreign aid by $13 billion, while raising total defense spending by 4% to $750 billion.
 Over a decade, the budget would cut $1.9 trillion from mandatory spending over a decade.